dtonhofer/prolog_notes/maplist_2_examples.md

 Use the neighboring `foldl`, `scanl` or homegrown predicates for this.

 Here we test whether all items, assumed to be numeric, are less 5.
-We are also performing side-effects by printing to STDOUT:
+We are also performing side-effects by printing to `stdout`:

 ````
 verify(X) :- format("verify(~d)\n", X), X < 5.